Zokrates/ZoKrates/zokrates_book/src/rng_tutorial.md

 ### Detailed explanation

-This function converts a `u32` value to an array of 32 booleans.
+This line imports a function that converts a `u32` value to an array of 32 booleans.
 There are cast functions to convert `u8`s, `u16`s, and `u32`s to boolean arrays and back again, [you can see them here](https://github.com/Zokrates/ZoKrates/blob/master/zokrates_stdlib/stdlib/utils/casts).

 ```javascript